lucatirel/Neural-Networks/README.md

 # Neural-Networks
-This project was developed to pass the exam of Neural Networks.
+This project was developed for academic purposes to pass the exam of Neural Networks.
 An audio classification problem is solved using a light-weight CNN for speech emotion recognition.

 All the credits for the original code to Arya Aftab: https://github.com/AryaAftab/LIGHT-SERNET

+The EMO-DB dataset can be found at: https://www.kaggle.com/datasets/piyushagni5/berlin-database-of-emotional-speech-emodb